-Ms Jonck maintains a busy vocal coaching studio in New York and Princeton.
-She works with a wide variety of singers, including established professionals whose careers take them to the largest opera houses of the world, and younger singers still on the verge of a professional career.
-While her range of repertoire is wide, she has made a name for herself as a specialist Italian style coach - Handel, Mozart and the bel canto masters, including Verdi.
+Rachelle’s studio includes professionals whose careers take them to the largest opera houses of the world and younger singers still on the verge of a professional career.
+While her range of repertoire is wide, she has made a name for herself in New York City as a specialist in the Italian style - Handel, Mozart, and the bel canto masters, including Verdi.

-Balancing her love for opera, Ms Jonck enjoys recital collaborations with her singers and in addition to regular concerts at the Caramoor Festival, her recital appearances in the United States include Weill Recital Hall, the Bard Festival, the Monadnock Music Festival (Peterborough, NH), Music Mountain (Falls Village, CT), Van Cliburn Concerts (Fort Worth, TX), National Gallery Recitals (Washington, DC), Art Song of Williamsburg (VA) and the Dame Myra Hess broadcast concert series (Chicago, IL).
-She has appeared multiple times as a guest on Garrison Keillor's Prairie Home Companion.
-She is anticipating the release of her Fauré recording with tenor Steven Tharp.
-It traces the development of Fauré's musical language in his Mélodies.
+In addition to regular concerts at the Caramoor Festival, Rachelle’s recital appearances in the United States include Weill Recital Hall, the Bard Festival, the Monadnock Music Festival (Peterborough, NH), Music Mountain (Falls Village, CT), Van Cliburn Concerts (Fort Worth, TX), National Gallery Recitals (Washington, DC), Art Song of Williamsburg (VA), and the Dame Myra Hess broadcast concert series (Chicago, IL) She has appeared multiple times as a guest on Garrison Keillor's Prairie Home Companion.
+Her recording Gabriel Fauré: 30 Mélodies (with tenor Steven Tharp) was released in 2015.

 As a conductor Ms Jonck made her debut conducting the Orchestra of St Luke’s in collaboration with the David Parsons Dance Company soon after her arrival in the United States.
-In 1999 she worked with this highly acclaimed orchestra again in collaboration with Pascal Rioult for New York Children’s Free Opera and Dance at the Kaye Playhouse.
+She worked with this highly acclaimed orchestra again in collaboration with Pascal Rioult for New York Children’s Free Opera and Dance at the Kaye Playhouse.